Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: Introduction

-The goal of the current work is to study the interaction between the two timescales.
-In particular, we allow instantaneous fast timescale information exchange between neighboring APs.
-This enables opportunistic scheduling, where an AP may use time resources not allocated to it when no neighbor it communicates with is busy.
-The formulation here accounts for interactions between the queues of different UEs.
-Since there is no known expression for the delay of such interactive queueing systems, an approximation is obtained by using the AP utilizations as a surrogate of the amount of interactions between queues.
-We gradually introduce three formulations with increasing capabilities and complexities.
-The overall optimization problem is essentially bi-convex, so we propose iterative algorithms to solve it with relatively low computational complexity and guaranteed convergence.
+The goal of the current work is to study interactions between the fast- and moderate-timescale allocations.
+In addition to global information collection by a central controller on the moderate timescale, we allow instantaneous fast-timescale information exchange between nearby APs.
+This enables opportunistic scheduling, where an AP may use time resources not allocated to it when no nearby AP has data to send.
+The formulation here accounts for interactions between the queues of different devices due to interference.
+Since there is no known expression for the delay of such interactive queueing systems, an approximation is obtained by using the AP utilizations as a surrogate for the amount of interactions.
+Assuming fixed user association, \cite{Teng-2015} formulated a mixed-timescale spectrum allocation problem using simple M/M/1-queue approximations.
+This work considers both fixed and flexible user association schemes and uses M/G/1-queue approximations.
+We introduces three formulations with increasing capabilities and complexities.
+The final optimization problem is essentially bi-convex, so we propose iterative algorithms to solve it with relatively low computational complexity and provable convergence.
 Simulation results demonstrate substantial delay reduction compared to the schemes in~\cite{ZB-2014}.